simonrob/email-oauth2-proxy/README.md

 ## Advanced features<a id="advanced-features"></a>
-The [plugins variant](https://github.com/simonrob/email-oauth2-proxy/tree/plugins) has an additional feature that enables the use of separate scripts to modify IMAP/POP/SMTP commands when they are received from the client or server before passing through to the other side of the connection.
+The [plugins variant of the proxy](https://github.com/simonrob/email-oauth2-proxy/tree/plugins) has an additional feature that enables the use of separate scripts to modify IMAP/POP/SMTP commands when they are received from the client or server before passing through to the other side of the connection.
 This allows a wide range of additional capabilities or triggers to be added the proxy.

 For example, the [IMAPIgnoreSentMessageUpload plugin](https://github.com/simonrob/email-oauth2-proxy/blob/plugins/plugins/IMAPIgnoreSentMessageUpload.py) intercepts any client commands to add emails to the IMAP sent messages mailbox, which resolves message duplication issues for servers that automatically do this when emails are received via SMTP (e.g., Office 365, Gmail, etc.).
-The [IMAPCleanO365ATPLinks plugin](https://github.com/simonrob/email-oauth2-proxy/blob/plugins/plugins/IMAPCleanO365ATPLinks.py) restores "Safe Links" modified by Microsoft Defender for Office 365 to their original URLs.
+The [IMAPCleanO365ATPLinks plugin](https://github.com/simonrob/email-oauth2-proxy/blob/plugins/plugins/IMAPCleanO365ATPLinks.py) restores "Safe Links" modified by Microsoft Defender for Office 365 to their original URLs, while the [IMAPRegexContentReplacer plugin](https://github.com/simonrob/email-oauth2-proxy/blob/plugins/plugins/IMAPRegexContentReplacer.py) lets you match and remove/replace any content in the message.
 The [SMTPBlackHole plugin](https://github.com/simonrob/email-oauth2-proxy/blob/plugins/plugins/SMTPBlackHole.py) gives the impression emails are being sent but actually silently discards them, which is useful for testing email sending tools.

 See the [documentation and examples](https://github.com/simonrob/email-oauth2-proxy/tree/plugins/plugins) for further details, additional sample plugins and setup instructions.